tonyjly/tonyjly/README.md

-### Hi there, I'm Tony! 👋
+### Hi, I'm Tony 👋

+---

+**I'm currently a Software Engineer based in Seattle.**
-I am a Software Engineer, Pharmacist, and road cycling enthusiast.
+I'm also a former Pharmacist and cycling enthusiast.

 <!--
 **tonyjly/tonyjly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.